superpermutators/superperm/DistributedChaffinMethod/README.md

 DistributedChaffinMethod team "spaces work"
 ```

 ## Time-limited run

-You can tell the program to run for a specified number of minutes, then wait to finish the current task before quitting.
+You can tell the program to run for a specified number of minutes, after which it will **wait to finish the current task** before quitting.

 The time limit is specified on the command line: